Gwen Stefani: 2014–2017: Comeback with This Is What the Truth Feels Like

 On April 12, 2014, Stefani made a surprise appearance at the Coachella festival, where she joined Pharrell Williams onstage during his set to perform "Hollaback Girl".
-On April 29, it was officially confirmed that Stefani would join the seventh season of The Voice as a coach, replacing Christina Aguilera.
+On April 29, it was officially confirmed that Stefani would join the seventh season of The Voice as a coach, replacing Christina Aguilera, who was originally going to replace Shakira after season 6, but couldn't due to her pregnancy.
 Nine years after the previous time, she attended the 2014 MTV Video Music Awards.
 Stefani appears as a featured artist on Maroon 5's song "My Heart Is Open", co-written by Sia, from the band's album V, which was performed for the first time with Adam Levine and an orchestra at the 2015 Grammy Awards.
 Stefani also collaborated with Calvin Harris on the track "Together" from his album Motion.

 On September 8, 2014, Stefani told MTV News during New York Fashion Week that she was working on both a No Doubt album and a solo album, and that she was working with Williams.
 Stefani released her comeback single "Baby Don't Lie" on October 20, 2014, co-written with producers Ryan Tedder, Benny Blanco, and Noel Zancanella.
 Billboard announced that her third studio album was set to be released in December with Benny Blanco serving as executive producer.
 In late October, "Spark the Fire", a new track from Stefani's third album, was released.
 The song was produced by Pharrell Williams.
 On November 23, the full song premiered online.
 Both "Baby Don't Lie" and "Spark the Fire" were later scrapped from Stefani's third album.
 On January 13, 2015, Stefani and Williams also recorded a song titled "Shine", for the Paddington soundtrack.
 Stefani and Sia worked together on a ballad, called "Start a War" which was expected to be released on Stefani's third studio album as well, but it was not included on the final cut.
 On July 10, 2015, American rapper Eminem featured Stefani on his single "Kings Never Die", from the Southpaw film soundtrack.
 The track debuted and peaked at number 80 on the Billboard Hot 100 chart, and matched first-week digital download sales of 35,000 copies.